 The Blue Box Cafe, located on the 4th floor of Tiffany’s flagship store on NYC’s Fifth Avenue, does not accept walk-ins.
-The reservation system opens 30 days in advance at 9 AM EST. I knew it was going to be hard to get a reservation, but I didn’t realise just how hard – within a minute or two, all spots were gone.
+The reservation system opens 30 days in advance at 9 AM EST. I knew it was going to be hard to get a reservation, but I didn’t realise just how hard.
+Within a minute or two, all spots had gone.
 I tried again the next day and I couldn’t believe my eyes when I saw these magical words on the screen – “reservation booked”.

 We got to the flagship early so we could take a mandatory photo of me admiring the window display.
 As we walked inside, we made our way through the bustling store towards the lift that would take us to the 4th floor.
 The lift operator seemed really impressed with our ability to snag a spot, which made us even prouder of our accomplishment!

-Once we arrived at The Blue Box Cafe, we were promptly seated and given our menus.
-The café is relatively small – there are no more than 10-12 tables inside, which explains the struggle to get a reservation.
+Once we arrived at The Blue Box Cafe, they promptly seated us and gave us our menus.
+The café is relatively small.
+There are no more than 10-12 tables inside, which explains the struggle to get a reservation.

-The menu is exclusively prix fixe and consists of three options – breakfast, lunch and tea.
-I was tempted by their afternoon tea option (I’m not one to turn down a scone unless there’s dried fruit in it), but I simply couldn’t leave without having an actual breakfast at Tiffany’s.
+The menu is exclusively prix fixe and consists of three options – breakfast, lunch, and tea.
+I found their afternoon tea option tempting (I’m not one to turn down a scone unless there’s dried fruit in it), but I simply couldn’t leave without having an actual breakfast at Tiffany’s.

 Breakfast at Tiffany’s comes with a bowl of seasonal fruit and berries, a croissant, a choice of main dish, and tea or coffee.
-First, we were brought our fruit bowls and tiny croissants with three different spreads – Nutella, honey butter, and sour cherry-cranberry jam.
+First, they brought us our fruit bowls and tiny croissants with three different spreads – Nutella, honey butter, and sour cherry-cranberry jam.

-Everything was fresh and the croissants were perfectly flaky, but I found the portions were really small – while I would pass on the fruit, I could easily eat one more croissant.
+Everything was fresh and the croissants were perfectly flaky, but I thought the portions were really small.
+While I would pass on the fruit, I could easily eat one more croissant.

 For the main dish, there are four options to choose from – smoked salmon with bagels, coddled egg, avocado toast, and buttermilk waffle.
 I decided to go for the avocado toast with radish, nasturtium, sorrel, sunflower seeds, sprouts, and a poached egg.
 My boyfriend chose the smoked salmon and bagel stack with cream cheese, beefsteak tomato, red onion, and capers.